openhwgroup/programs/index.rst

    :description lang=en: continuous CORE-V documentation development on Read the Docs.

-`CORE-V Docs` is the OpenHW Group documenation project for its family of CORE-V processors.
+`CORE-V Docs` is the OpenHW Group documenation project for the CORE-V family of open-source RISC-V processor cores.

 .. toctree::
    :maxdepth: 2